Frequently Asked Questions:

 How long have you been breeding?
 We began breeding Bengals in 2016 after purchasing our own property.
 Since 2005 we have fostered and worked with feline rescue facilities.

 What do you breed for?
-Currently we are focused creating a jaguar pattern with ideal Bengal structure.
-In 2018 we will begin to work in a well structured paw printed male to influence all offspring and hopefully begin combining traits together.
+Currently, we are focused on creating a jaguar pattern with ideal Bengal structure.
+In 2018 we will begin to work in a well-structured paw printed male to influence all offspring and hopefully begin combining traits together.
 Breeding is a hobby and we evaluate and retain any kittens to pursue this passionate and committed mission.

 What type of food and litter are used on your kittens?
-Our kittens are fed primarily raw and offered Life's Abundance Grain Free for an easier transition to new homes, our breeders are also fed raw and Life's Abundance Grain Fee.
+Our kittens are fed primarily raw and offered Pawtree Dry & canned Chicken.
 We use Dr. Elsey’s Precious Cat Litter withLitter Robot systems incorporated for our breeders and pine pellets in traditional litter pans for our kittens.
-For convenient prepackaged raw we highly recommend: Fegnion - Feline Rare Nutrition.
+For convenient prepackaged raw we highly recommend Fegnion - Feline Rare Nutrition.
 Please visit our Nutrition & Litterpage for more detailed information.